lawrencedcodes/Location-Project/README.md

-See it live here: https://onesirian.github.io/Location-Project/ Fun Location app flexing my AJAX, JSON, and Google APi skills.
+See it live here: https://onesirian.github.io/Location-Project/ Fun Location app utilizing AJAX and the Google Maps API.